zeyuanxuan/lisa-leap/README.md

 #### `.evolve_orbit()`
 Predicts the future state of the binary system by evolving its orbital parameters forward in time due to gravitational wave emission (Peters64 formula).
+Supports negative dt (inverse evolution).
 * **Input**:
     * `delta_t_yr` (float): Time duration to evolve the system in years.
     * `update_self` (bool, optional):
         * If `True`: Updates the `a` and `e` attributes of the `CompactBinary` object itself.
         * If `False` (default): Returns the new values without modifying the object.